HelpGiveThanks/HGTconfiguration/README.md

 1.

 #####C. Create types of documents that can be put into project folders

+Help people help you sort what kind of help they are asking for or are offering by creating forums for them that clearly identify the type of help you are willing to give and want.

 These are forms for people to fill out that help sort